cobaye49/wallpaper-scheduler/README.md

 # Wallpaper Scheduler for GNOME (Fedora)

-Automatically changes your wallpaper depending on the time of day.
+Wallpaper Scheduler is a simple automation tool for GNOME desktop environments (like Fedora Workstation) that changes your wallpaper automatically based on the time of day.

+How it works:

+- A small Bash script determines the current hour and selects the appropriate image.
+- A systemd user timer runs the script every 15 minutes.
+- The wallpaper is updated using gsettings, fully compatible with GNOME.

 ## Time slots